lybird300/lybird300.github.io/_posts/2015-05-01-linux-command-file-dir.md

 You can make less behave like cat when invoked on small files and behave normally otherwise by passing it the -F and -X flags.
 <pre><code>less -FX filename</code></pre>
 </li>
 <li>The default editor that comes with the UNIX operating system is called vi (<b>vi</b>sual editor).
 You can also use it to view a big file.
-Type ":q" then return (press the <enter> button) to quit vi.
+Type ":q" then return (press the "enter" button) to quit vi.
 <pre><code>vi filename</code></pre>
 </li>
 <li>To view the content a compressed file (e.g., gz, tar.gz) without extracting it, you can use the following command (also quit by typing ":q" and return)